Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack01.md

   * Azure Container Apps
 * Hybrid (Combination of VMs and PaaS)
 * Containers
-  * Virtual Machines or Scalesets
+  * Virtual Machines or scalesets
   * Azure Kubernetes Service

-## Identify pre-requisities
+## Identify pre-requisites

 This might include but is not limited to: